jakeane/cs50-git-map/README.md

 ## DONE!!

-Once your changes are merged into the remote `master` branch on github you'll be able to see your changes at: http://map.cs52.me
+Once your changes are merged into the remote `main` branch on github you'll be able to see your changes at: http://map.cs52.me

 If you want more practice try: [https://learngitbranching.js.org](https://learngitbranching.js.org/)